 Also, whether you are eligible for regular LIHEAP payments or Crisis Assistance payments will influence your maximum benefit amount.

-As of 2020, the maximum annual benefit amount for heating and cooling in Washington is $1,000 and the minimum annual benefit amount is $100.
+As of 2022, the maximum annual benefit amount for heating in Washington is $1,000 and the minimum annual benefit amount is $100.

 To qualify for LIHEAP in Washington, you must meet the following requirements:

 The Community Action Connections Association of Washington prioritizes households with elderly, disabled or young members.
 Elderly is considered 60 years or older, and young is considered five years old or younger.